wraithan/resume/docs/other_skills.rst

 fun to me.
 I hope to speak at some conferences this year after gaining confidence with the following:

-* A couple years of speech and debate in high school.
+* A couple years of speech and debate when I was in high school.
 * Numerous talks at the Portland Python Users Group.
 * Slide design and preparation.